 Stroke patients with internal bleeding in the brain, are often recommended surgery.
 Dr. Vaish explains, “The cause of bleeding helps in deciding the necessary treatment for the patient.
 During and after stroke, the patient is closely examined in an intensive care unit.
 To prevent or stop bleeding inside the brain, often surgical treatment is recommended.
 The surgery is usually done within first 48 to 72 hours after haemorrhage, depending upon the condition of the patient.”

-However, after initial treatment, Dr. Vaish suggests lifestyle modification and controlling the risk factors, like smoking, obesity, hypertension, physical inactivity and stress.
-He says,“A healthy and balanced diet which is high in fibre, fruits, vegetables, and low in saturated fats, sugary and refined foods and salt along with exercises can not only prevent strokes to a great extent but could help live a healthier life post stroke.”
+However, after initial Stroke treatment, Dr. Vaish suggests lifestyle modification and controlling the risk factors, like smoking, obesity, hypertension, physical inactivity and stress.
+He says,“A healthy and balanced diet which is high in fibre, fruits, vegetables, and low in saturated fats, sugary and refined foods and salt along with exercises can not only prevent strokes to a great extent but could help live a healthier life post-stroke.”